2025-26 Season

 Choir image

-The format will be to learn a few songs (popular, folk, classical), with a vocal workshop led by expert tutor Brian McBride to help bring it all together.
-The theme this time is 'Musical Theatre'.
+The format will be to learn a couple of songs, with a vocal workshop led by expert tutor Brian McBride to help bring it all together.
+Theme is Scottish songs.
 At the end the 'choir' will perform the songs for anyone who wants to come along and listen.

 Water will be provided.
 Bring along any other edibles to keep you going.
 A pencil might also be handy for taking notes.